Level 1 Diploma in Brickwork

 This programme is designed to give you a broad knowledge and understanding of the Construction Industry and to provide the technical skills training to achieve a Level 1 Diploma in Brickwork.
 Progression from the Level 1 course would be to the Level 2 Diploma in Brickwork or to a combined Level 2 NVQ/Diploma in Brickwork should you wish to gain an Apprenticeship.

-Preferably GCSE English and Maths at grade 3 or above.
+GCSE Maths and English at grade 3 or above.

 What does the course involve?